-Three Ways to Add Testimonials to Your Sales Page
+Three Ways to Add Testimonials to Your Services Page

-A sales page is a single page on your website that’s dedicated to selling a single offer, giving your audience details about it and showing them how to purchase it.
+A services page is a single page on your website that’s dedicated to selling the offers you provide, giving your audience details about them and showing them how to purchase them.

-Sales pages can be super long and intimidating (I’ve built a ton of them in my time as a designer, so trust me, I get it!), but one thing you should always have on yours are testimonials.
+Services pages can be overwhelming and intimidating (I’ve built a ton of them in my time as a designer, so trust me, I get it!), but one thing you should always have on yours are testimonials.

 Buyers make decisions in different ways.
 One way some make decisions is by reading about the experiences of others who have tried something first.
 Think about it—how many times have you shopped on Amazon and immediately scrolled down to read the reviews?
 Testimonials are a super great way to show off that your offer can really help people solve whatever problem your offer solves!